 Q: Are there any other associated costs with designing for office density that people should take into account?

 Andy: In addition to the items we’ve discussed, the major items that could add to cost come from large spaces like all-hands meeting rooms, lecture halls, training rooms, or kitchens.
 All of these are increasingly showing up in office environments and can have a real impact on mechanical and electrical demands, as well as construction type and fire ratings.

 Q: Do you see these extra costs being worth it?

 Brian: AQUILA would be more of the expert on that, but yes, building in the capacity and flexibility to accommodate denser tenants provides the developer with marketability to a broader range of tenants.
 Some developers might see it as a good strategy to design a building for density in order to open the project up to a different level of tenant.
 It could be a selling point in your property marketing to help position yourself to win one of these larger tech tenants.

 Andy: It potentially could save you money down the road on the TI front as well.

 Q: So do you think we’ll see more developers doing this moving forward?

 Andy: I think we will.
-At Beck, we like to think towards the future.
-Lately we’ve been brainstorming the idea that there might be an overall shift or change to the definition of core and shell.
+At Beck, we like to think toward the future.
+Lately, we’ve been brainstorming the idea that there might be an overall shift or change to the definition of core and shell.